eMapR/LTOP_FTV/README.md

 		./LTOP_Oregon/rasters/02_Kmeans/gee/

+#### 12 Sample Kmeans raster (alternate replacement for steps 12-14 below)

+There is an issue where the subset of 75k points from the SNIC centroids don't always catch all of the available kmeans cluster, especially the very small clusters.
+One potential way to combat this would be to use points that are from a stratified random sample of the kmeans output raster, instead of reusing the randomly sampled points from the SNIC process.
+This is easily accomplished in GEE and does not require additional processing in QGIS.

+	1. COME BACK to this - it can be done from the kmeans output but if this is what we're going to do it should be done in the course of the workflow and now as a separate script.

 #### 12 Sample Kmeans raster (QGIS)

 Using the SNIC Seed point vector dataset, the output from step 5, we sample the Kmeans Seed Image.
+Note that if your kmeans image is big enough Gdrive will split it like the seed images above and you will need to put it together into a vrt as laid out above.

 	1. Qgis (TOOL: Sample Raster Values)